Content Map Terms

 The dye may leak through the wall of the uterus, showing a tear or hole in the uterus.

-An abnormal uterus may show tissue (called a septum) that divides the uterus.
+The uterus may have an abnormal shape or tissue (called a septum) that divides the uterus.

 Current as of: